Supersonic-Sites/FinelyTunedTechnologies/content/services.md

     title: Smart Automation Done Right
     title_size: medium
     desc_select: true
+    desc: >-
-    desc: There are a lot of smart home products out there, but the problem is they haven't worked well with one another.
-We only work with the best quality products that are dependable, reliable, and will be good for the long haul without having to retrofit your home in any way.
-With only a few hours of work, your environment can be transformed with smart automation.
+      There are a lot of smart home products available, but the problem to date is that they

+      haven't worked well with one another, until now.
+We found the perfect solution in both

+      the Brilliant® Smart Home System and the ButterflyMX building access video intercom

+      system, technologies designed for today and into the future.
+No special wiring required

+      for new or retrofit system installation.
+Your environment transformed into a smart

+      automated space within hours and not days.
+  - type: divider
+    bg_color: white
+  - type: video_full
+    VideoID: Bgn8zZ9xbpw
   - type: divider
     bg_color: white
   - type: cards_fourth_img